 In the past I used to teach some of my best arts free.
 When it rained or when there were some interesting programs on television, many students did not attend classes.
 Many years ago some senior students requested private kungfu lessons from me, and I taught them without charging them any money.
 One night I was at the training ground and waited for two hours but not a single person turned up.
 It happened that a World Cup football match was being broadcasted at about the same time.
 That was the last straw, after which students had to pay to learn from me.

 Sometimes some persons can be incredibly unreasonable.
 My literary agent in England asked me to do her a favor by sending chi to her friend who had cancer.
-Instead of the cancer patient telephoning me to arrange for a suitable time for the distant chi transmission (which would be expected if she asked me a favor) the cancer patient asked me to telephone her instead (long distant calls from Malaysia to England cost a lot of money).
+Instead of the cancer patient telephoning me to arrange for a suitable time for the distant chi transmission (which would be expected if she asked me a favor) the cancer patient asked me to telephone her instead.
+Long distant calls from Malaysia to England cost a lot of money at that time.

 When I called her the first time, she said her house was too noisy then, and asked me to call again later.
 Later, through the literary agent the cancer patient asked me to fly to England to teach her chi kung to overcome her cancer.
 The literary agent added that since the cancer patient had already spent a lot of money in conventional treatment, she could not afford to pay me for the chi kung lessons.
 “Would she pay for my air tickets?”
 I asked.
 “No” came the answer.